 One of the three Legendary beasts of the Johto region, Raikou makes a great counter for Kyogre.
 It's been available many times over in events, Raids, Research Breakthrough Rewards, and even a Shadow Pokémon captured by Giovanni, so most players have at least one or two already powered up.
 As a pure Electric type, it resists Electric type attacks and has no weaknesses that Kyogre can exploit.
 You'll want your Raikou to know Thunder Shock and Wild Charge for this Raid.

-While Tangrowth requires 100 Candy and a Sinnoh Stone to evolve, because Tangela is a Gen I Pokémon and Sinnoh Stones have become more accessible, most players have at least one or two Tangrowth powered up.
-As a pure Grass type, it takes half damage from Water and Electric type attacks, but double from Ice type.
+While Tangrowth requires 100 Candy and a Sinnoh Stone to evolve, because Tangela is a Gen I Pokémon and Sinnoh Stones have become much more accessible, most players have at least one or two Tangrowth already powered up.
+As a pure Grass type, it takes reduced damage from Water and Electric type attacks, but increased damage from Ice.
 Vine Whip and Power Whip is the moveset you'll want for this Raid.

 The final evolution of Gen I's Electabuzz, Electivire performs very well against Kyogre.
 Although it requires 100 Candy and a Sinnoh Stone to evolve, between Community Day and its baby stage, Elekid frequently hatching from Eggs, most players have at least a couple Electivire powered up.
 As a pure Electric type, it takes reduced damage from Electric type attacks and has no weaknesses Kyogre can exploit.
 If you're bringing Electivire to this Raid, you'll want Thunder Shock for the fast attack and Wild Charge for the charged.